fwaldhans/RTutorAirPollutionChina/README.md

        auto.save.code=TRUE, clear.user=FALSE)
 ```
 If everything works fine, a browser window should open, in which you can start exploring the problem set.

+Due to the amount of data needed for the interactive analysis, it was not possible to publish the problem set on shinyapps.io.
+However, there is a static version of the problem set available here: [RTutorAirPollutionChina.html](https://htmlpreview.github.io/?https://github.com/fwaldhans/RTutorAirPollutionChina/blob/main/Problem%20Set%20china_ps.html)